Home » Kitchen » Soups, Stocks, Broths + Chili » Ham Stock Recipe

 This ham stock is one of the main ingredients in my White Bean Soup with Ham and Vegetables.

-I’m always striving to avoid added and unnecessary chemicals to my food and body.
+I always strive to avoid added and unnecessary chemicals to my food and body.
 Two of the chemicals I avoid are Sodium Nitrates and Sodium Nitrites.
-Unfortunately, it is darned hard to find smoked ham or ham hocks without sodium nitrates or nitrites.
+Unfortunately, it is hard to find smoked ham or ham hocks without sodium nitrates or nitrites.
 Whole Foods does sell cured ham hocks without nitrates/nitrites, but they aren’t necessarily smoked.

-I didn’t have a ham bone in my freezer but did have ham shanks and cured ham hocks (both nitrate & nitrite free).
-Those are the cuts that I used for this stock.
+I didn’t have a ham bone in my freezer, but I did have ham shanks and cured ham hocks (both nitrate and nitrite-free).
+I used those cuts for this stock.

-If you are proactive and keep a bag of meat bones and a bag of vegetables that are frozen before they go past their prime, you can make your stock virtually for free!
-And it is so much better tasting and healthier than anything you can buy in the store because you control what goes in it.
+If you are proactive and keep a bag of meat bones and a bag of frozen vegetables before they go past their prime, you can make your stock virtually for free!
+It is so much better tasting and healthier than anything you can buy in the store because you control what goes in it.

 You have options!

-• If canning is not your jam (and I can’t convince you otherwise😣), then you need to freeze it.
-You can freeze it in jars, but make sure to leave at least an inch of headspace in your jar to prevent the jars from cracking.
-Another option is these freezer pods.
+• If canning is not your jam (and I can’t convince you otherwise😣), you need to freeze it.
+You can freeze it in jars, but leave at least an inch of headspace in your jar to prevent it from cracking.
+Another option is freezer pods.
 I have the 2 T pods (which I use for tomato paste and chipotle in adobe), the 1/2 cup (which I use for precooked beans & taco meat), and the 1 cup (handy for freezing soup and stew portions).

 Ham broth in jars.